Northwest Territories

-The Northwest Territories (Note: Abbreviated NT or NWT; Territoires du Nord-Ouest; formerly North-West Territories) is a federal territory of Canada.
-At a land area of approximately 1127711.92 km2 and a 2021 census population of 41,070, it was the second-largest and the most populous of the three territories in Northern Canada.
-Its estimated population as of the third quarter of 2025 is 45,950 which would make it the second most populous of the three territories.
-Yellowknife is the capital, most populous community, and the only city in the territory; its population was 20,340 as of the 2021 census.
+The Northwest Territories (Note: Abbreviated NT or NWT; Territoires du Nord-Ouest; formerly North-West Territories) is a territory of Canada.
+At a land area of approximately 1127711.92 km2 and a 2026 estimated population of 45,904, it is the second-largest and second-most populous of the three territories in Northern Canada.
+Under its modern borders, the Northwest Territories consists of a large part of Denendeh—traditional land of the Dene—and most of the Inuvialuit Settlement Region (known as Inuvialuit Nunangit Sannaiqtuaq in Inuinnaqtun)—traditional land of the Western Canadian Inuit.
+The territory also contains some land traditionally used by Cree and Métis peoples.
+Its capital and most populous community is Yellowknife, the only city in the territory; its population was 20,340 as of the 2021 census.
 It became the territorial capital in 1967, following recommendations by the Carrothers Commission.

-The Northwest Territories, a portion of the old North-Western Territory, entered the Canadian Confederation on July 15, 1870.
-At first, it was named the North-West Territories.
-The name was changed to the present Northwest Territories in 1906.
+The territory entered Canadian Confederation on July 15, 1870, replacing most of British North America's regions of North-Western Territory, Rupert's Land and, after 1880, the British Arctic Territories.
+At that time, it consisted of a vast but sparsely populated area covering a majority of modern Canada's land area, including most of Nunavut, the Canadian Prairies, Northern Ontario, Northern Quebec and Labrador.
 Since 1870, the territory has been divided four times to create new provinces and territories or enlarge existing ones.
-Its current borders date from April 1, 1999, when the territory's size was decreased again by the creation of a new territory of Nunavut to the east, through the Nunavut Act and the Nunavut Land Claims Agreement.
+Its current borders date from April 1, 1999, when the territory's size was decreased again by the creation of a new territory of Nunavut to the east.

 While Nunavut is mostly Arctic tundra, the Northwest Territories has a slightly warmer climate and is both boreal forest (taiga) and tundra, and its most northern regions form part of the Arctic Archipelago.

 The Northwest Territories has the most interprovincial and inter-territorial land borders among all provinces and territories of Canada.
 It is bordered by the territories of Nunavut to the east and Yukon to the west, and by the provinces of British Columbia, Alberta, and Saskatchewan to the south; it also touches Manitoba to the southeast at a quadripoint that includes Nunavut and Saskatchewan.
 The land area of the Northwest Territories is roughly equal to that of France, Portugal and Spain combined, although its overall area is even larger because of its vast lakes.

 Name

+At first, it was named the North-West Territories.
+The name was changed to the present Northwest Territories in 1906.
 The name was originally descriptive, adopted by the British government during the colonial era to indicate where it lay in relation to the rest of Rupert's Land.
 It has been shortened from North-Western Territory and then North-West Territories.